dpejoh/Adwaita-colors/README.md

 In the index.theme file, add MoreWaita at the beginning of the Inherits= line:

 `Inherits=MoreWaita,Adwaita`

-In the scalable directory, delete all icons except the folder icons and the gnome-tweaks icon (those that are already included in the MoreWaita icon set).
-This ensures there are no conflicts or duplicates.

 ## Auto Match Adwaita-color with Accent Colors: